 The poet and translator Sarah Maguire was born in West London in 1957.

 After leaving school early, she trained as a gardener before attending university and then becoming a full-time poet and broadcaster.
-She is a regular contributor to BBC radio arts programmes and former Poet in Residence at Chelsea Physic Garden and at Huntercombe Place Young Offenders' Institution.Her poetry was first published in 1989 in the series New Chatto Poets: Number Two, with fellow poets: Susanne Ehrhardt, Paul May, Lucy Anne Watt, Robert Crawford and Mark Ford.
+She was a regular contributor to BBC radio arts programmes and former Poet in Residence at Chelsea Physic Garden and at Huntercombe Place Young Offenders' Institution.Her poetry was first published in 1989 in the series New Chatto Poets: Number Two, with fellow poets: Susanne Ehrhardt, Paul May, Lucy Anne Watt, Robert Crawford and Mark Ford.
 Her first collection of poetry, Spilt Milk, was published in 1991, followed by The Invisible Mender in 1997.
 The Florist's at Midnight (2001), a collection of poems about flowers and gardens, includes poems from her first two volumes and a selection of new poems.
-She has also edited two anthologies, A Green Thought in a Green Shade: Poetry in the Garden (2000), for the Poetry Society, and Flora Poetica: The Chatto Book of Botanical Verse (2001), a unique selection of seven centuries of poetry in English concerned with plants and flowers, all arranged according to their botanical identities.
+She also edited two anthologies, A Green Thought in a Green Shade: Poetry in the Garden (2000), for the Poetry Society, and Flora Poetica: The Chatto Book of Botanical Verse (2001), a unique selection of seven centuries of poetry in English concerned with plants and flowers, all arranged according to their botanical identities.

-The first writer to be sent to Palestine (1996) and Yemen (1998) by the British Council, Sarah has a strong interest in Arabic literature, and she has translated the Palestinian poets Mahmoud Darwish and Ghassan Zaqtan; the Sudanese poet, Al-Saddiq Al-Raddi (2008) and the Afghan poet Naderi Partaw (2008).
+The first writer to be sent to Palestine (1996) and Yemen (1998) by the British Council, Sarah had a strong interest in Arabic literature, and she had translated the Palestinian poets Mahmoud Darwish and Ghassan Zaqtan; the Sudanese poet, Al-Saddiq Al-Raddi (2008) and the Afghan poet Naderi Partaw (2008).
 Sarah is the only living English-language poet with a book in print in Arabic - her selected poems, Haleeb Muraq (2003), - translated by the leading Iraqi poet, Saadi Yousef.
-Sarah is the founder and director of the Poetry Translation Centre, which opened in 2004.
+Sarah was the founder and director of the Poetry Translation Centre, which opened in 2004.
 The PTC emerged from the poetry translation workshops she inaugurated whilst she was the Royal Literary Fund Writing Fellow at the School of Oriental and African Studies at the University of London (2001-2003).
 Through its unique pairings of leading British poets with linguists, the PTC has translated poets from South Korea to Somaliland (www.poetrytranslation.org).

 Her latest collection is The Pomegranates of Kandahar (2007), shortlisted for the 2007 T. S. Eliot Prize.
 In 2008, she received a Cholmondeley Award.